WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 support the publishing and loading of webAssembly modules; not to support function interaction.]
 Indeed, it is expected that no serialization is required when invoking a function via Interface Types' adapters.

+### Language Specific Module Systems

+Interface Types are _not_ intended to replacement language specific module systems.
+For example, C/C++ modules would continue to be linked together into single webAssembly modules.

 ## WebIDL